-As of June 1, there are 9 vacant units and a pending eviction.
-Due to two staff on leave, new applicants were unable to be processed.
-The primary assistant housing manager for this property has returned from leave.
-Twenty-five applicants have now been sent letters informing them that they have reached the top of the waiting list.
-Only one has returned a full application which is being processed.
-There are 75 households on the waiting list.
+Three applications are being processed, and 10 applicants are being contacted.
+Thirty-five applicants have now been sent letters informing them that they have reached the top of the waiting list.
+Only three of the first 25 returned full applications.
+There are still 47 households on the waiting list.
 The waiting list is currently closed.